 There would be no vendor lock-in.
-So, users would be able to operate private networks in any business cloud environment.
-Usually, in case of vendors dealing with the software, they tend to have lock-ins.
+So, users would be able to operate private blockchains in any business cloud environment.
+Usually, in the case of vendors dealing with the software, they tend to have lock-ins.

 It’s not a good strategy and doesn’t promote openness or collaborations.
 However, it’s not the same case for enterprise Ethereum.
 For example, enterprise Ethereum members can use Amazon web services on Kaleido’s blockchain business cloud.

-All enterprise will be able to get blockchain implementation at a lower costing.
+All enterprises will be able to get blockchain implementation at a lower cost.
 This way, no organization will feel burdened with unnecessary price tags.
 It’s an important aspect to consider.
-Even though enterprises have the capability to invest a lot of money, still, in the long run, it could become a burden too.
+Even though enterprises have the capability to invest a lot of money still, in the long run, it could become a burden too.